nair-p/nair-p.github.io/projects.md

 1. **Word Embeddings for the Medical Domain**

-     This is an ongoing work for on generating word embeddings specifically for medical terms making use of hierarchical ontologies in medicine.
+     This is an ongoing work on generating word embeddings specifically for medical terms making use of hierarchical ontologies in medicine.
 This work is advised by [Prof. G S Raghavan](https://www.iiitb.ac.in/faculty_page.php?name=gsrinivasaraghavan).

 2. **Method Summarization from Code**